8 Genius Ways To Be More Productive This Year

-Are you ready to make 2020 your most productive year yet?
-If you have big picture dreams and you’re ready to fine tune your plans and develop habits that will help you get stuff done, then keep reading.
-In this post I’m sharing how you can make 2020 your most productive year yet, so you can go forward with a plan and a vision full of success.
+Are you ready to make this year your most productive year yet?
+If you have big-picture dreams and you’re ready to fine-tune your plans and develop habits that will help you get stuff done, then keep reading.
+In this post I’m sharing how you can make this year your most productive year yet, so you can go forward with a plan and a vision full of success.

 1. Wake up on time

-Be realistic with the time you’re going to wake up, try to make it a lifestyle thing rather than a challenge than you will start one Monday and give up by Thursday.
-The reason why “waking up on time” is first on this list is because it simply gives you more time in the day to get stuff done.
-If you’re out most of the day because of a full time job, then utilising your morning routine is a great way to get more stuff done and be productive.
+Be realistic with the time you’re going to wake up, and try to make it a lifestyle thing rather than a challenge than you will start on Monday and give up by Thursday.
+The reason why “waking up on time” is first on this list is that it simply gives you more time in the day to get stuff done.
+If you’re out most of the day because of a full-time job, then utilising your morning routine is a great way to get more stuff done and be productive.
 Imagine if you woke up one hour earlier every weekday, that’s five extra hours in the week

 2. Follow through with plans

 To be productive you need to follow through with your plans.
 It’s fun doing a brain dump and brainstorming different ideas and projects but once the planning is done, you need to make sure you follow through with your plans.
-This might sounds obvious but it’s very easy to get caught in a cycle of brainstorming and coming up with new ideas.
-What many of us do, maybe without realising, is spend a lot of time in the idea generating phase, coming up with new ideas and planing out the entire year.
+This might sound obvious but it’s very easy to get caught in a cycle of brainstorming and coming up with new ideas.
+What many of us do, maybe without realising, is spend a lot of time in the idea-generating phase, coming up with new ideas and planning out the entire year.